ManojChandran/Object_Oriented/Chapter 2 - Object and Class/README.md

    }
 }
 ```
+> Constructors are available in all Object oriented language, sometimes its explicitly stated.
 #### Constructor types

 Constructor methods are created by default by compiler, we use the same method to create the object.
 Object oriented programming language allow you to define constructor and there are different types of constructor.